“From Burqas to Beauty Queens”: Inside Iraq’s Booming Beauty Industry

 A mother of six originally from Baghdad, Dr. Alyaa Saadoon moved to Mosul a year ago when she was offered a job at the Shahrazad Beauty Center.
 She now treats around 50 to 60 patients per month, some of whom receive treatment for scars from shrapnel wounds they sustained during the war against ISIS.

 Manager of Shahrazad Beauty Center Mr. Bashar Alani is pictured in his office at the centre, which is located in the Zuhoor neighbourhood of eastern Mosul.
 “Even though we have seen a lot of conflict here and we still see a lot of destroyed buildings, people are starting to improve themselves because life must go on,” says Alani.
 “Just because we can see the buildings are destroyed it doesn’t mean we have to stop the movement of life; we have to carry on and work on making things better.”

-The ruins of once beautiful homes in Al Maidan neighbourhood of Mosul’s Old City.
-The area was heavily bombed during the battle against ISIS.
+The ruins of once beautiful homes in the Al Maidan neighbourhood of Mosul’s Old City, which was heavily bombed during the battle against ISIS.